biomarv/16S-rRNA-gene-analysis-using-QIIME2/README.md

 ## MultiQC

-Additionally, you can check all fastq-reports with multiQC, which incorporates all reports into a single report.
+Additionally, you can check all fastQC-reports with multiQC, which incorporates all reports into a single report.
 By moving into the report-folder multiqc only needs an input folder as an argument.
 For further options use `multiqc -h`

 ```{bash}
 multiqc .